glasgowneuro/attys-scope/README.md

 * git clone https://github.com/glasgowneuro/attys-comm.git and compile it
 * git clone https://github.com/glasgowneuro/attys-scope.git
 * Edit attys-scope.pro and adjust the path variables so that they point to attys-comm and the IIR libary
+* Run `qmake -tp vc` in the x64 terminal of VS
+* Open the `.sln` file
-* "qmake -tp vc" and then re-target the project (right click on attys_scope in the Solutions Explorer -> Retarget Projects)
+* Open VS and then re-target the project (right click on attys_scope in the Solutions Explorer -> Retarget Projects)
-* Open the .sln file
 * Build solution
 * go to the "release" subdirectory
 * run "windeployqt attys-scope.exe" which copies all the DLLs into this directory which are needed to run the app